Citrus depressa

-Citrus depressa (Citrus × depressa, formerly C. pectinifera, シークヮーサー/シークァーサー, ヒラミレモン or シークヮーサー, shīkwāsā, in English sometimes called shiikuwasha, shequasar, Taiwan tangerine, Okinawa lime, flat lemon, hirami lemon, or thin-skinned flat lemon, is a small, green citrus fruit rich in flavonoids and native to East Asia (Taiwan Island and Okinawa Islands, Japan).
+Citrus depressa (Citrus × depressa, formerly C. pectinifera, シークヮーサー/シークァーサー, ヒラミレモン or シークヮーサー, shīkwāsā, in English sometimes called shikwasa, seaquarser, shiikuwasha, shequasar, Taiwan tangerine, sheer-quoarserre, Okinawa lime, flat lemon, hirami lemon, or thin-skinned flat lemon, is a small citrus fruit often harvested and used when green, rich in flavonoids and native to East Asia (Taiwan and Okinawa Islands, Japan).

 Very sour, it is often used like lemon or lime to garnish dishes, but is also used to make jams, or a yellow juice, which can be thinned or sweetened.

-Its name is occasionally translated into English as calamansî (calamondin), but strictly speaking, this is a different fruit.
+Its name is occasionally translated into English as calamansi (calamondin, Citrus × microcarpa), but this is a different fruit.

-Shiikuwasha is primarily produced in southwest Japan, in the northern region of the main Okinawa island, along with another indigenous Japanese citrus, Tachibana (Citrus tachibana).
+Shiikwaasa is primarily produced in southwest Japan, in the northern region of the main Okinawa island, along with another indigenous Japanese citrus, the tachibana orange (Citrus tachibana).
 The two are not the only species of citrus currently growing on the island, as there have been foreign species introduced and have since been crossbred alongside Citrus depressa.
-Despite the varying diversity of citrus currently found in the region, only Shiikuwasha and Tachibana are native to this region, originating in the Ryukyu Islands.
+Despite the varying diversity of citrus currently found in the region, only shiikwasa and tachibana are native to this region, originating in the Ryukyu Islands.

 Description

 Citrus depressa is grown in Okinawa and Taiwan.
-Shikuwasa is grown in Okinawa.
+Shiikwaasa is grown in Okinawa.
 This flat lemon is a flowering tree with an average height of 3–5 m.
 The appearance is similar to calamansi.
 The flowers, white and about 3 cm in diameter, usually bloom in April.
 The fruit, which appear around July, weigh about 25–60 g.
 Unripe, the skin is a dark green, which becomes yellow during ripening.
 The fruits have a very low sugar content and are very sour in September, but gradually become sweeter as they ripen.

 Genetics

-Genetic analysis of shiikuwasha and other Asian island mandarin orange varieties revealed this group to be a family of independent clonal F1 hybrids, arising from multiple crosses between a native Ryukyu Islands mandarin species, C. ryukyuensis, and a mainland-Asian mandarin C. reticulata still found on Okinawa, designated RK3 by the researchers.
-This mainland parent is related to the Chinese Sun Chu Sha mandarin but has small amounts of pomello introgression that was passed on to the shiikuwasha.
-The mainland parent reproduces clonally, as do the shiikuwasha progeny of numerous independent hybridization events with distinct individual sexually-reproducing Ryukyu mandarin parents, sometimes serving as seed parent and sometimes as pollen parent.
-This varied origin, plus the fact that shiikuwasha grow wild and are referred to in some of the earliest poetry of the island kingdoms, suggest that the hybridizations occurred naturally.
+Genetic analysis of shiikwaasa and other Asian island mandarin orange varieties revealed this group to be a family of independent clonal F1 hybrids, arising from multiple crosses between a native Ryukyu Islands mandarin species, C. ryukyuensis, and a mainland-Asian mandarin C. reticulata still found on Okinawa, designated RK3 by the researchers.
+This mainland parent is related to the Chinese Sun Chu Sha mandarin but has small amounts of pomelo introgression that was passed on to the shiikwaasa.
+The mainland parent reproduces clonally, as do the shiikwaasa progeny of numerous independent hybridization events with distinct individual sexually-reproducing Ryukyu mandarin parents, sometimes serving as seed parent and sometimes as pollen parent.
+This varied origin, plus the fact that shiikwaasa grow wild and are referred to in some of the earliest poetry of the island kingdoms, suggest that the hybridizations occurred naturally.

 Health benefits

-Shiikuwasha is often used as a fruit juice and has been used for alternative health practices frequently.
+Shiikwaasa is often used as a fruit juice and has been used for alternative health practices frequently.
 Though the pulp has some beneficial nutrients, most health-benefitting compounds present in the fruit's peel are: